1942 Herefordshire TRE Halifax crash: Chosen for H2S

 At a meeting on 23 December 1941, the Secretary of State for Air, Archibald Sinclair, directed the TRE should direct their work on H2S radar towards the new four-engine bombers, Shorts Stirling, Handley Page Halifax and Avro Lancaster.
 Immediately thereafter, Philip Dee, B J O'Kane and Geoffrey Hensby visited the Aeroplane and Armament Experimental Establishment at Boscombe Down to examine the available aircraft and concluded that the Halifax had the best possibilities for mounting the scanner in different locations for testing.

 On 1 January 1942, Bernard Lovell received orders from Albert Rowe, director of the TRE, to take over the direction of H2S.
 Three days later he visited Handley Page with Bob King, a TRE fitter who was well acquainted with the installation of test systems on a variety of aircraft, and Whitaker from Nash & Thompson, who were building the scanner system.
 They had collectively planned for the radar to be installed in a large 8 ft long radome under the aircraft.

 They were met at the factory by a team of high-ranking members of the Halifax design team, including the chief designer, who was outraged at the idea of installing a huge radar scanner on a design built to be as fast as possible while carrying a huge bombload.
 The TRE team replied that it would be better to place a few bombs on the target than a huge load in a field, but could not explain much beyond that as they were under orders not to give away any details of the system.
 It is not recorded what arguments may have occurred within the company, but the direction from Prime Minister Churchill giving H2S the highest national priority overrode any complaints.

 V9977 landed at RAF Hurn on 27 March 1942 already modified with the perspex radome.
 The electronics had been assembled at Leeson House as early as January and was being tested in Bristol Blenheim V6000.
 A second example was fit to V9977 by 27 March, awaiting the new hydraulic scanner from Nash & Thompson which arrived on 16 April.
 After some debugging, the system was operational the next day, but performed very poorly, with towns becoming visible at only 4 to 5 miles from an altitude of 8,000 ft.

 It was during this period that plans were made to move the TRE away from its exposed location on the English south coast to a more inland location.
-After considerable searching, Malvern was finally selected and the TRE moved en mass in May 1942.
+After considerable searching, Malvern was finally selected and the TRE moved en masse in May 1942.
 Their experimental aircraft moved from Hurn to RAF Defford.
 Further work on the system continued to improve the effective range, and by early June they were achieving 25 to 30 miles.